-As Egypt's democracy falters, is the Arab Spring finally over?Posted on: 26 January 2012 by Alexander Hay
+As Egypt's democracy falters, is the Arab Spring finally over?Posted by Alexander Hay

 Euphoria is a dangerous thing, leading us astray from an often ugly, seldom tidy reality.
 Such is the case with the Arab Spring, where an initial surge of People Power is retreating in the face of elected governments of religious extremists, ongoing civil strife and common-or-garden repression.